Python-SIP/sip/sphinx/c_api.rst

         later on.  ``-1`` is returned if there was an error.

+.. c:function:: int sipEnableOverflowChecking(int enable)

+    .. versionadded:: 4.19.4

+    This enables or disables the checking for overflows when converting Python integer objects to C/C++ integer types.
+When it is enabled an exception is raised when the value of a Python integer object is too large to fit in the corresponding C/C++ type.
+By default it is disabled.

+    :param enable:
+        is greater than ``0`` if overflow checking should be enabled.
+    :return:
+        ``1`` or ``0`` depending on whether or not overflow chacking was previously enabled.
+This allows the previous state to be restored later on.

 .. c:function:: int sipExportSymbol(const char *name, void *sym)

     Python does not allow extension modules to directly access symbols in